papontron/asuka/README.md

 # asuka
-A friendly template to code with express, typescript and pug or ejs
+A friendly template to code with express, typescript, sass and pug(or ejs)
+# all the app setup can be found at src/app.ts
 Steps:
 1) NPM INSTALL
 2) NPM RUN DEV